 I liked Achi right off the bat because of the friendly servers and the spacious interior, with a high ceiling and a big skylight creating a pleasant airy feel.
 Music was playing, but at just the right volume, loud enough to be heard but not loud enough to annoy.

-We studied the menu for some time before making our choices and pretty much sharing everything.
+We studied the menu for some time before making our choices.
 The four starters sounded more interesting than the three main courses, but there were four of us, and we ended up tasting almost all of them, except for the vegetarian main course of aioli, soft-boiled egg and seasonal vegetables, which didn’t sound very exciting or worth €22, although, judging by what we did have, it was probably very good as well.

 We even ended up tasting two of the three snack dishes listed at the bottom of the menu, both of which we loved: burrata with crispy, garlicky puffed quinoa and chives, super-fresh radishes with herb butter.